Cook smarter

 Umami is triggered by three compounds:

 Glutamate (an amino acid) is the primary umami compound.
-Free glutamate — not bound inside proteins — activates the T1R1/T1R3 taste receptors on the tongue.
+Free glutamate, not bound inside proteins, activates the T1R1/T1R3 taste receptors on the tongue.
 Cooking, aging, fermenting, and drying all break proteins into free amino acids, which is why processed and aged foods taste more savory than fresh ones.
+This same breakdown happens during lacto-fermentation and curing, both of which boost free glutamate levels over time.

 Inosinate (IMP) is a nucleotide found mainly in meat and fish.
 It's why cooked chicken, pork, and tuna taste deeply savory.